kingl0w/ScaffGen/README.md

 ## Contributing

-Pull requests and suggestions welcome!
+Pull requests and suggestions welcome.
 I built this as a personal tool but hopefully someone else will find it useful

 Feel free to fork or submit issues in the GitHub repo.